mpschr/gitools-doc/UserGuide_HowtoSLEA.rst

 Give a name to the analysis.
 Select a directory where to safe it and click Finish.

-If you have a memory problem, see memory configuration in  `this chapter <UserGuide_Installation.rst'>`__  to increase the memory allocated to run Gitools.
+If you have a memory problem, see memory configuration in  `this chapter <UserGuide_Installation.rst>`__  to increase the memory allocated to run Gitools.

 |